Musicality test reveals UK's 'untapped talent'

 "So if you think, for example, about a DJ or people working at an advertising agency working with music they need to have a good understanding of the mood and the feel and the texture of the music and how it fits to a certain situation.

-"All of these skills can be highly relevant and you can get better at them, yet musical training in the traditional sense doesn't equip you at all in dealing with music that way."'Everybody's a musician'
+"All of these skills can be highly relevant and you can get better at them, yet musical training in the traditional sense doesn't equip you at all in dealing with music that way."

 But some of the negatives associated with traditional music learning have been addressed with the modern approach teaching music in schools, which is more informal and collaborative, said Dr James Garnett, who is the chair of the National Association of Music Educators.